pathbox/A-bit-of-ruby-code/README.md

 # A bit of ruby code
 ### These codes are about ruby and rails.
-They are like notes, and help me remember some good mehotds and skills in ruby and rails.
+They are like notes, and help me remember some good methods and skills in ruby and rails.